natkalia/express-server-svalbard-kodilla-21.2/README.md

 You can also install nodemon npm package and run `nodemon server`.
 This utility that will monitor for any changes in your source and automatically restart your server.
 I have it installed globally, so it is not reflected in package.json dependencies.

+## TODO's

+- [ ] add new feature: if user load an image in contact form (as project design), as a result of succsess show img itself and not only info about success